Usage Instructions

 Disclaimer

-TIGER MCP only provides users with a tool to connect AI with TIGER API.
-The actual output results depend on AI tool characteristics and the capabilities of the connected large language models.
-Differences in reasoning, classification, and data processing capabilities, as well as platform limitation factors, may all affect the accuracy and completeness of results.
-Specific risks include but are not limited to: time understanding bias, data analysis errors, information truncation and loss, and tool call failures.All investment decisions or other operations made through the use of TIGER MCP should be independently evaluated and judged by TIGER API users who should possess relevant knowledge and improve related security and permission management.
-TIGER API users will bear all related risks and responsibilities themselves.
-We make no guarantees regarding the accuracy, completeness, reliability, and timeliness of the output results of related AI tools and models, nor do we assume any responsibility for any legal liability, economic losses, or tax issues arising therefrom.
+TIGER MCP serves solely as a tool connecting AI with the TIGER API for users.
+The actual output depends on the characteristics of the AI tools and the capabilities of the connected large language models (LLMs).
+Differences in capabilities of reasoning, classification, and data processing, as well as platform-specific limitations, may affect the accuracy and completeness of the results.
+Specific risks include, but are not limited to, time misunderstandings, data analysis errors, information truncation or omissions, and tool invocation failures.All investment decisions or other actions made through the use of TIGER MCP are subject to the independent assessment and judgment of the API users, who are expected to possess the necessary knowledge and perform appropriate security and access management.
+The TIGER API user shall be solely responsible for all associated risks and liabilities.
+We make no warranties for the accuracy, completeness, reliability, or timeliness of the output results from relevant AI tools and LLMs, and we assume no responsibilities for any legal liabilities, economic losses or tax issues arising therefrom.